Anything and everything will be made fun of in Juliet Jenkin’s new satire

 Still on the hunt for a good cut of meat?
 Check out this temple of steak, Primal Eatery.

-Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
+Also, don’t forget to follow us on Twitter, like us on Facebook, and check out our Pinterest boards for updates.
 Plus, subscribe to our weekly newsletter for news on what's happening in and around Cape Town.